rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 TODO: how a crate transitions from the state "macros exist as written in source" to "all macros are expanded"

 Expansion Heirarchies and Syntax Context
 - Many AST nodes have some sort of syntax context, especially nodes from macros.
-The context consists of a chain of expansions leading to `ExpnId::root`.
-A non-macro-expanded node has syntax context 0 (`SyntaxContext::empty()`) which represents just the root node.
+- When we ask what is the syntax context of a node, the answer actually differs by what we are trying to do.
+Thus, we don't just keep track of a single context.
+There are in fact 3 different types of context used for different things.
+- Each type of context is tracked by an "expansion heirarchy".
+As we expand macros, new macro calls or macro definitions may be generated, leading to some nesting.
+This nesting is where the heirarchies come from.
+Each heirarchy tracks some different aspect, though, as we will see.
 - There are 3 expansion heirarchies
     - They all start at ExpnId::root, which is its own parent
+    - The context of a node consists of a chain of expansions leading to `ExpnId::root`.
+A non-macro-expanded node has syntax context 0 (`SyntaxContext::empty()`) which represents just the root node.
+    - There are vectors in `HygieneData` that contain expansion info.
+        - There are entries here for both `SyntaxContext::empty()` and `ExpnId::root`, but they aren't used much.

+    1. Tracks expansion order: when a macro invocation is in the output of another macro.
+        ...
+            expn_id2
+                expn_id1
+        InternalExpnData::parent is the child->parent link.
+That is the expn_id1 points to expn_id2 points to ...

+        Ex:
+            macro_rules! foo { () => { println!(); } }
+            fn main() { foo!(); }

+            // Then AST nodes that are finally generated would have parent(expn_id_println) -> parent(expn_id_foo), right?

+    2. Tracks macro definitions: when we are expanding one macro another macro definition is revealed in its output.
+        ...
+            SyntaxContext2
+                SyntaxContext1
+        SyntaxContextData::parent is the child->parent link here.
+        SyntaxContext is the whole chain in this hierarchy, and SyntaxContextData::outer_expns are individual elements in the chain.